 Trust us, if you haven’t seen the big orange ball sink into the waters of the Gulf of Mexico, then you’re missing out.
 The dramatic colors in the sky bouncing off the clouds and water will make you feel like you’re having some sort of spiritual experience, guaranteed.

 There is an endless number of beaches that face west, so grab a bottle of wine and a blanket and head out.
 One of our favorites is Turner Beach on Captiva Island.
 Afterward, head over to Doc Ford’s Rum Bar & Grille where you’ll dine on fresh seafood in a fun atmosphere!

 There are very few places in the US where nature and a large metropolitan area cohabitate so harmoniously.
 From just about anywhere along the coast you’ll have the opportunity to admire birds flocking across the sea and dolphins jumping in the water.

 If you’d like to increase the odds a bit, book a wildlife tour with a reputable operator.
-We suggest Captiva Cruises or Good Time Charters—both are guaranteed to supply you with the wildlife adventure of a lifetime.
+We suggest Sunset and Dolphin Cruise around Fort Myers Beach or a Guided Kayak Tour-Mangrove Estuary—it’s guaranteed to supply you with the wildlife adventure of a lifetime.
 Get ready to spot manatees, bottle-nosed dolphins, exotic birds, and go shelling.

 Don’t forget to visit the J.N.
-Ding Darling National Wildlife Refuge where you can go on a drivable safari.
+Ding Darling National Wildlife Refuge where you can go on a “safari.”
 The most common sightings include shorebirds and waterbirds, alligators, raccoons, marsh rabbits, and even the occasional bobcat.
 The refuge is closed on Fridays so plan accordingly.

 4. Get Your Shell On